Demaurr/random-media-player/Readme.md

 ## Introduction
-Random Video Player to Keep Track of Your Watchtime for local Movies Watched.
+Random Video Player to Keep Track of Your Watchtime for local Media files.
+The video extensions supported **avi, mp4, mkv, m4v, webm.**

 ## Installation